Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/process-nodes.md

 In this article you will learn about working with the Process Node within a Dialog Task.
 Please see the [Process Assistant documentation](https://developer.kore.ai/process-assistants/){:target="_blank"} to learn more about working with this component of the XO Platform.

-Process nodes can only be added as part of a Bot Action node.
-Therefore, before you can add a Process node, you need to add a Bot Action node.
-[Read more about Bot Action Nodes.](../bot-action-node/){:target="_blank"}

-Keeping this in mind, the setup of a Process node in a Dialog Task involves the following steps:
+The setup of a Process node in a Dialog Task involves the following steps:

 ## Add the Node